 Counsel, NautaDutilh NV, The Netherlands

-Mr. Calkoen specialises in cross-border mergers and acquisitions, joint ventures, securities offerings and corporate governance.
+Mr. Calkoen specializes in cross-border mergers and acquisitions, joint ventures, securities offerings and corporate governance.
 He was chairman between 1988 and 1992 of Committee G (business organisations of the section on business law of the International Bar Association) and was chairman of the section on business law in 1997 and 1998.
 He has authored many articles on mergers and acquisitions, joint ventures and corporate governance.

 Amb.
 Hans Corell